cybertraining-dsc/fa20-523-314/project/project.md

 **Figure 5:** Average power usage by day of the week

-In Figure 5, the average power usage by the day of the week is plotted.
+In Figure 5, the average power usage by the day of the week is plotted[^3].
 It is analyzed that Saturday and Friday has the most usage compared to other days of the week.
 Similarly, from Figure 6, there is a huge dip in power usage during vacation.
 Other three occasions like covid lockdown, weekend and weekdays have almost same power usage, even though consumption during weekends outweigh.

 ![Figure 6](https://github.com/cybertraining-dsc/fa20-523-314/raw/main/project/images/tod.png)

 **Figure 6:** Average power usage by type of the day

-In Figure 7, we compare the monthly power consumption for three years - 2018, 2019, 2020.
+In Figure 7, we compare the monthly power consumption for three years - 2018, 2019, 2020[^4].
 The overall power usage in 2019 is less compared to 2018.
 But in 2020 may be due to Covid-lockdown the power consumption shoots.
 Also, power consumtion peaks in the months June, July and August.

 ![Figure 7](https://github.com/cybertraining-dsc/fa20-523-314/raw/main/project/images/monthly_power.png)